lborg019/alain.xyz/portfolio/blog/raw-vulkan/index.md

 auto pipelineCache = device.createPipelineCache(vk::PipelineCacheCreateInfo());
 ```

+You're even able to compile the pipeline down into *binary*, and write the pipeline to a a file.
+This is part of the reason why DOOM 2016 takes a while to first start up when running it on Vulkan.

 ### Dynamic State Objects

 Any fast changes of state will happen in the dynamic state objects.